Sports losses in 2019: Newcombe, Robinson, Starr, Havlicek

 Bart Starr, 85

-The 200th pick in the 1956 draft out of Alabama worked out nicely for the Packers.
-Never more so than on that Arctic day in 1967 at Lambeau Field when Starr sent Green Bay past the Dallas Cowboys 21-17 in an NFL title game whose mystique only grew with the years.
+On an Arctic day in 1967 at Lambeau Field, Starr sent Green Bay past the Dallas Cowboys 21-17 in the NFL title game.

-The Packers trailed by three with 5 five minutes left.
-Starr didn’t miss a pass in getting Green Bay to the Dallas 3.
-On the sideline, Starr and coach Vince Lombardi talked.
+The Packers trailed by three with 5 minutes left.
+Starr got Green Bay to the Dallas 3 and conferred with coach Vince Lombardi.
 Starr didn’t trust the footing and wanted to run a sneak.
-Jerry Kramer led the blocking, Starr plunged into the end zone with 16 seconds to go and the “Ice Bowl” legend was born.
+Jerry Kramer led the blocking, Starr plunged in with 16 seconds to go and the “Ice Bowl” legend was born.

-“We all have the capacity to focus and to concentrate to a unique degree when we’re called upon to do it,” Starr said decades later.
-“That’s exactly what I did that day.”

-Starr led Green Bay to five NFL titles.
-He was the MVP in 1966 and the MVP of the first two Super Bowls.
-(Two teammates on those mighty Packers teams also died in 2019: offensive lineman Forrest Gregg and backup quarterback Zeke Bratkowski.)
+Starr, the 200th draft pick in 1956, led Green Bay to five NFL titles.
+He was the MVP in 1966 and MVP of the first two Super Bowls.
+(Two teammates also died in 2019: offensive lineman Forrest Gregg and backup quarterback Zeke Bratkowski.)

-Starr later coached the Packers for nine years, winning not even half his games.
-His legacy was elsewhere.
-Said John Elway, a fellow Hall of Famer: “He set a tremendous example for all QBs to emulate.”
+Starr later coached the Packers for nine years, but his legacy was elsewhere.
+Said fellow Hall of Famer John Elway: “He set a tremendous example for all QBs to emulate.”

 John Havlicek, 79

+It started as a boy in his Ohio coal-mining town.
 Running, always running.
-It started as a boy in his Ohio coal-mining town.
-Havlicek ran wherever he went.
 The story goes that a standard X-ray machine could not take the full measure of his lungs.

-He ran at Ohio State, where he played with Jerry Lucas and won a national title in 1960.
-And he ran with the Boston Celtics, playing first under Red Auerbach and with Bill Russell and Bob Cousy and later for another era of championship teams with Dave Cowens and Jo Jo White.
+At Ohio State, he ran with Jerry Lucas and won a national title.
+And then with the Celtics, playing under Red Auerbach and with Bill Russell and Bob Cousy.
+Later, for another era of championship Boston teams with Dave Cowens and Jo Jo White.

-Havlicek played 16 seasons, a lean 6-foot-5 swingman.
-He was nicknamed Hondo for his resemblance to a John Wayne movie character by that name.
-Basketball’s greatest sixth man eventually became a starter because his team could not afford to keep him on the bench.

-Hondo was true grit.
-In the 1973 Eastern Conference finals, his shooting shoulder separated, he played with his left hand.
-In 1976, he made one of great baskets in NBA Finals history, a leaning bank shot in the second of three overtimes against Phoenix.

-But the steal defined him.
-In Game 7 of the 1965 Eastern finals, the Celtics led the 76ers by a point with five seconds left.
-Philadelphia had the ball but Hal Greer struggled with the inbound.
-Havlicek timed the pass perfectly, tipping the ball to Sam Jones as the clock ran out.
-Radio announcer Johnny Most hollered what are now sacred words in Celtic lore: “Havlicek stole the ball!
+In Game 7 of the 1965 Eastern finals, Boston led by a point with five seconds left.
+Philadelphia struggled to inbound.
+Havlicek tipped the ball to Sam Jones as the clock ran out.
+Radio announcer Johnny Most hollered now sacred words in Celtic lore: “Havlicek stole the ball!

-Elsewhere across sports, the Detroit Red Wings mourned giants in Red Kelly and Ted Lindsay.
-Kelly played 20 seasons, winning eight Stanley Cups for Detroit and Toronto, doing so with the Maple Leafs while a member of Parliament.
-NHL Commissioner Gary Bettman called him the “ultimate hockey renaissance man.” … Lindsay, knowing as bruising “Terrible Ted,” played on four Stanley Cup winners in the 1950s.
-He was a building block of the NHL players’ union.
-And should fans wonder about the origin of players circling the rink hoisting the Stanley Cup, they need look no further than Lindsay.
+In hockey, the Detroit Red Wings mourned Red Kelly and Ted Lindsay.
+Kelly played 20 seasons, winning eight Stanley Cups for Detroit and Toronto.
+He was also a member of Parliament.
+Lindsay played on four Stanley Cup winners in the 1950s and was a building block of the NHL players’ union.

-American sports took a hit with the death of Junior Johnson, the moonshine runner-turned-driver and owner who was one of stock-car racing's best.
-He was depicted by author Tom Wolfe as “The Last American Hero” and was an original member of the NASCAR Hall of Fame.
-Auto racing also is without Niki Lauda, who won two of his three Formula One world titles after a ghastly crash.
+Junior Johnson, a moonshine runner-turned-driver and owner, was one of stock-car racing's best.
+He was depicted by author Tom Wolfe as “The Last American Hero.”
+Auto racing also is without Niki Lauda, winner of three Formula One world titles.

-Baseball was shaken by the summer death of Tyler Skaggs.
-The 27-year-old Los Angeles Angels pitcher was found unresponsive in his Texas hotel room after a drug overdose, the legal implications still unclear. … Bill Buckner, forever remembered for the roller that trickled through his legs at first base during Game 6 of the Red Sox-Mets World Series in 1986, was a batting champ with more than 2,700 hits over 22 years. … Jim Bouton, a bulldog on the mound for the championship Yankee teams of the 1960s, threw back the curtain on baseball’s culture with his book “Ball Four.” … Pumpsie Green was the first African American on the Red Sox, baseball’s last segregated holdout. … Bob Friend pitched more innings than anyone in Pirates history and starred on their 1960 title team. … Mel Stottlemyre was a onetime Yankee ace and astute pitching coach for both New York clubs. … Julia Ruth Stevens, the adopted daughter of Babe Ruth and keeper of his legacy, was 102.
+Baseball was shaken by Tyler Skaggs, the Los Angeles Angels pitcher who died after a drug overdose, the legal implications still unclear. … Bill Buckner, who infamously botched a roller during the 1986 World Series, was a batting champ with more than 2,700 hits. … Jim Bouton, a bulldog pitcher for the Yankees in the 1960s, threw back the curtain on baseball’s culture with his book “Ball Four.”

-Basketball is now without Al Bianchi, the ex-76er and longtime NBA coach and executive.
-He worked as an assistant for the Suns’ John MacLeod, the coach of three NBA teams who also died this year. … Tom Nissalke was a basketball lifer and Coach of the Year in the NBA and ABA. … Wat Misaka, a point guard of Japanese descent, led Utah to NCAA and NIT titles in the 1940s before becoming the NBA’s first non-white player.
+Longtime NBA coaches Al Bianchi, John MacLeod and Tom Nissalke died, as did Wat Misaka, of Japanese descent and the league’s first non-white player.

-Football said goodbye to two mainstays from the NFL's only unbeaten team, the 1972 Miami Dolphins: undersized middle linebacker Nick Buoniconti and superb guard Bob Kuechenberg. ...
-The Raiders also lost two of their own: Willie Brown, the cornerback who popularized the bump-and-run defense; and Cliff Branch, the receiver who won three championships with them. … Gino Marchetti won two titles with the Baltimore Colts and was one of the NFL’s great defensive ends. ...
-Johnny “Lam” Jones was an Olympic gold medalist sprinter with the Jets and Cowboys. … The game lost two Heisman Trophy winners in Navy’s Joe Bellino and Ohio State’s Hopalong Cassady. ...
-Two NFL owners (Denver’s Pat Bowlen, Arizona’s Bill Bidwill) died as did Barron Hilton, the Chargers' first owner who helped bring about the NFL-AFL merger. … John Ralston guided Stanford to Rose Bowl victories in 1971 and ’72 before coaching the Broncos. … Walt Michaels coached the Jets for six years, leading them to the AFC championship game. … Keith Lincoln was a star running back on the Chargers’ 1963 AFL title team. … Coach Hayden Fry restored some life to Iowa football. ...
-Charles Rogers, one of the nation’s top receivers when at Michigan State, died at 38.
+Two mainstays from the NFL's only unbeaten team, the 1972 Miami Dolphins, are gone: Nick Buoniconti and guard Bob Kuechenberg. ...
+The Raiders also lost two stars of their own: cornerback Willie Brown and receiver Cliff Branch. … Gino Marchetti, the formidable defensive end, won two titles with the Baltimore Colts. ...
+Johnny “Lam” Jones was an Olympic gold medalist sprinter with the Jets and Cowboys. … Two Heisman Trophy winners passed: Navy’s Joe Bellino, Ohio State’s Hopalong Cassady.

-In boxing, two deaths in the ring came days apart — Russia’s Maxim Dadashev and Argentina’s Hugo Santillan. … Pernell “Sweet Pea” Whitaker, a 1984 Olympic gold medalist and four-division champ, was hit by a car in Virginia. … Bert Cooper fought plenty of top heavyweights and tested Evander Holyfield but good in 1991.
+In boxing, Russia’s Maxim Dadashev and Argentina’s Hugo Santillan died from ring injuries days apart. … Pernell “Sweet Pea” Whitaker, a four-division champ, was fatally hit by a car in Virginia. … Bert Cooper took on his share of top heavyweights.

-Soccer is diminished without English goalkeeper Gordan Banks, whose astonishing save on a header by Pele at the 1970 World Cup the Brazilian likened to a “salmon climbing up a falls.” … In golf, Gene Littler, his swing a piece of beauty, won the U.S. Open in 1961. ...
-Horse racing's Marylou Whitney was a prodigious thoroughbred breeder who rescued Saratoga in the 1970s.
+Soccer is diminished without England goalkeeper Gordan Banks, who made perhaps the greatest save, on a header by Pele at the 1970 World Cup. ...
+In golf, sweet-swinging Gene Littler won the 1961 U.S. Open. ...
+Horse racing’s Marylou Whitney was a prodigious thoroughbred breeder.

-In tennis, Australia’s Peter McNamara formed one of the best doubles teams with Paul McNamee in the 1980s and was once ranked No. 7 in singles. … Finland’s Matti Nykanen was one of ski jumping’s finest, a four-time Olympic champion. … Jack Burton Carpenter, the soul and visionary of snowboarding, helped make the sport an Olympic showpiece.
+In tennis, Australia’s Peter McNamara was part of one of the best doubles teams in the 1980s. … Finland’s Matti Nykanen was a four-time Olympic ski jump champ. … Jack Burton Carpenter helped make snowboarding a Winter Games showpiece.

-Gone from track and field is Harrison Dillard, the only Olympic runner to win gold in sprints and high hurdles and at 96 had been the oldest living U.S. Olympic champion. … New Zealand’s Peter Snell, who twice held the world mile record, was a three-time Olympic champ. … Rosie Ruiz, the infamous course cutter, was stripped of her fraudulent victory at the 1980 Boston Marathon. … And Paralympian medalist Marieke Vervoort, in relentless pain from incurable spinal disease, legally took her life in her native Belgium.
-She was 40 and shared a glass of sparkling wine on her last night.
+In track, Harrison Dillard, the only Olympian to win the sprints and high hurdles, had been the oldest living U.S. Olympic champion at 96. … New Zealand miler Peter Snell was a three-time Olympic gold medalist.

-The laughter in the room quieted with the exit of Dan Jenkins, a sports writer and best-selling author who knew his way around a golf course, a saloon and a keyboard.
-He had little patience for those blowing smoke.
-On his induction into the World Golf Hall of Fame, Jenkins listened as all his honors were read.
-Finally, he had his turn.
+The laughter quieted with the exit of sports writer and author Dan Jenkins.
+At his World Golf Hall of Fame induction, Jenkins listened as his honors were read.

 “You left out my cure for polio,” he said.